Flotomate/product_docs/source/asset-management/asset-discovery.rst

 Discovery of Workstations and Other Network Devices
 ===================================================

-{Product} aims to give maximum flexibility in ways to Discovery Assets in a network.
+Flotomate aims to give maximum flexibility in ways to Discovery Assets in a network.
 Our product can discover all pingable IT Assets in or outside a network.
 We support Assets Discovery in Windows Domain and IP Range Networks, and we also have an Agent Application for Assets that